TheAsianNextDoor/Pins-R-Us/README.md

   - waitUntilUtils.js
     - Functions that utilize Seleniums wait logic

-- **buyCommand.js**
+- **buyItemCommand.js**
-  - The root of execution for single purchase.
+  - Script for purchasing a single item.
 Receives options, parses, and passes them through to control flow for each website

+- **buyAllItemsForUserCommand.js**
+  - Script for purchasing all items for a specific user.
+Forks the main process and creates a child process with buyItemCommand.js

-- **multiBuyCommand.js**
+- **buyEntireConfigCommand.js**
-  - Wrapper for buyCommand.js and root of execution for multi purchase.
-Spawns a child process for each item and runs the buyCommand script
+  - Script for purchasing all items for all users in the config file.
+Forks the main process and creates a child process with buyAllItemsForUserCommand.js

 - **buyHelperFunctions.js**
   - Control flow for each website
-  - Misc parsing functions for *buyCommand.js*
+  - Misc parsing functions for commander scripts

 <br>